RickPoh95/DevOps-Challenges/Challenges No.14 (Install Gitlab using Terraform and Ansible)/README.md

 # gitlab challenges #

-### This challenges is using Terraform and Ansible (IaC) to automate the [installation of GitLab on Microsoft Azure](https://docs.gitlab.com/ee/install/azure/)
+### This challenges is using Terraform and Ansible (IaC) to automate the [installation and configuration of GitLab on Microsoft Azure](https://docs.gitlab.com/ee/install/azure/)

 ## Tools that require before we started: :white_check_mark: